williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 """
 pt100_test.py

-Simple sanity-check script for a PT100 RTD wired through an Adafruit MAX31865 amplifier breakout to a Raspberry Pi 4 (SPI).
+Simple script for a PT100 RTD wired through an Adafruit MAX31865 amplifier breakout to a Raspberry Pi 4.

-It loops forever, printing the raw RTD resistance (Ohms) and the converted temperature (C) every couple of seconds, and also reports any sensor fault flags so wiring problems are obvious.
+It loops forever, printing the raw resistance in Ohms and the converted temperature (C) every couple of seconds, and also reports any sensor fault flags so wiring problems are obvious.